 New York State Workers' Compensation Drug Formulary

-What you need to know about the New York State Drug Formulary
+What you need to know about the NY State Drug Formulary

 In May 2019, the New York Workers’ Compensation Board (WCB) filed an adopted list of approved medicines that doctors should prescribe when treating a New York workers’ compensation claim.
 This list of approved medicines is called a Formulary.
 This Formulary will take effect in two Phases.

 - Phase 1: On December 5, 2019, the Formulary takes effect on any NEW medicines you are prescribed on or after that date for your work-related injury or illness.

 - Phase 2: On January 1, 2021, the Formulary will take effect on your current, ongoing medicines for your work-related injury or illness.

 If medicines to treat your New York workers’ compensation claim are on the approved Formulary list, then your medicines will process and be received as normal.